 04 of 04

-The International Cat Care organization has made it seamless and more accurate for people to learn the comparative age of their cats in human years through the conversion chart linked below.
+The International Cat Care organization has made it seamless and more accurate for people to learn the comparative age of their cats in human years through a conversion chart.
 The organization has recently added two other life stages, which effectively "borrow" some time from one stage and add it to another:

 1. Kitten, from birth to six months old